 If you’re not ready to travel yet, there are very powerful American history virtual tours online to share with your family.
 Or, remain seated and make future travel more meaningful with “The March on Washington: Keepers of the Dream.”
 Featuring the experiences of those fighting for racial equality, the TV special is produced by National Geographic with The Undefeated, ESPN’s content initiative exploring the intersection of sports, race and culture.

-The documentary (on National Geographic TV Feb.
-18 and Hulu Feb.
-19) explores how events of the Civil Rights Movement led to the worldwide unrest of 2020 and shines a light on places of historical importance.
+The documentary (on Hulu) explores how events of the Civil Rights Movement led to the worldwide unrest of 2020 and shines a light on places of historical importance.

 The Green Book Yesterday and Today